-- Operating Rooms and Procedure Rooms where laser may be in use - Rooms requiring X-Ray or other radiation shielding - Rooms requiring electromagnetic shielding (such as a Faraday Cage).
+- Rooms requiring X-ray or other radiation shielding - Rooms requiring electromagnetic shielding (such as a Faraday Cage)

 Observation glass may be semi-frosted in areas where a clear vision of the room is not required.
 This type of glass or applied film may suit rooms where the primary concern is to avoid danger to staff passing through the door.
 Semi-frosted glass is usually adequate to enable staff to avoid the danger.
 Semi-frosted glass is recommended in doors to the following rooms: